fbpx ...

 What are the Benefits of Buying Renewable Energy Certificates (RECs)?

-Then, purchase the equivalent amount of RECs (1 REC = 1 MWh).
+Then, purchase the equivalent number of renewable energy certificates—1 REC = 1 MWh of clean, renewable electricity.